 It definitely should not be used for human baby consumption.
 One, that's disgusting, two it has inadequate nutrients for a human baby.

 Is Any Milk Healthy?

-Feeding your baby dog’s milk is not a viable option from a nutritional standpoint.
-Dog’s, cow’s or any other animal milk lacks proper nutrients that a human baby needs and you should stick to breast milk or formula unless in case of an absolute emergency.
+Dog’s, cow’s, or any other animal milk lacks proper nutrients that a human baby needs and you should stick to breast milk or formula unless in case of an absolute emergency.

-Any type of milk given to a baby in the long run is not healthy since they can’t digest it properly and you should wait at least 12 months before you introduce your baby to animal milk.
+Any type of milk given to a brun is unhealthy since they can’t digest it properly, and you should wait at least 12 months before you introduce your baby to animal milk.